The suit of swords is one of the four suits in the minor arcana, and it represents our logic and capacity for thinking.

 Ace of swords

-This card symbolizes that you are at the beginning of a new journey or endeavor.
+This card symbolizes that you are beginning a new journey or endeavour.

 Two of Swords

-When this card appears in your reading, it may symbolize that you are dealing with misunderstanding or mixed signals.
+When the Two of Swords card appears in your reading, it may symbolize that you are dealing with misunderstanding or mixed signals.

-In reverse, this card means you are caught in a tough position where whatever decision you take may lead to a negative consequence.
+In reverse, this card means you are caught in a tough position where your decision may lead to a negative consequence.

 Three of Swords

-This card shows when you are dealing with sorrow, separation, and heartache.
+The Three of Swords shows when you deal with sorrow, separation, and heartache.

 If it appears in your reading, it may be a warning that something sad may happen soon, so you should brace yourself to heal and grow.